 - Stellar GPA filled with a rigorous curriculum of APs, Honors, and/or IB classes

-- High SAT/ACT scores and SAT Subject Test scores
+- High SAT/ACT scores (and to lesser extent, SAT Subject Test scores and AP scores)

-- Top-notch extracurriculars, prestigious awards, and incredible talent
+- Top-notch extracurriculars, prestigious awards, and incredible talent/achievement

 - Memorable personal statements (i.e. college essays)